 Veteran (VA) Disability Lawyer Serving Athens, Georgia

 The process of filing a claim with the U.S. Department of Veteran Affairs (VA) can be difficult to navigate on your own, as it involves documentation requirements, submission deadlines, evidentiary standards, and restrictions that can be confusing.
 In addition, VA estimates that new appeals can take between 12 and 18 months to reach a decision, even without undue delays.
-That is why it can be helpful to have an experienced veterans’ advocate on your side when filing your VA disability benefits appeal.
+That is why it can be helpful to have an experienced veterans’ advocate on your side when filing your VA disability benefits appeal in Georgia.

 If you have questions about your VA benefits denial, call Chisholm Chisholm & Kilpatrick LTD at (844) 549-4500 today.